JurajNyiri/HomeAssistant-Tavos/README.md

 - State of the entity becomes nonempty if there is upcoming water outage for that monitored city/street
 - Attributes of the entity list all the current outages
+- If there are no current outages, sensor will be completely empty and that is expected.

 ### Usage example